5 Steps to Maximize Your Pension in Canada (2026 Guide)

 - Contribute consistently over time

-Higher contributions lead to higher retirement income.
+Higher contributions lead directly to higher retirement income later in life.

 Step 5: Combine Pension with Other Income Sources